geordiegibson/saffron/README.md

 AS WELL AS on lines 172 and 182-183 and 195.

-and within the www directory:
+and within the www directory .env:

 ```
 VITE_nftContractAddress=""